MEET LYRO - OUR NEW AI CHATBOT

 Useful chatbot showcases

-There’s hardly any online business nowadays that isn’t using some form of chatbot to automate conversations, streamline customer service, and enhance relationships with clients.
-Let’s explore some of the ways in which different chatbot types can be implemented:
+There’s hardly any online business nowadays that isn’t using some type of chatbot to automate conversations, streamline customer service, and enhance relationships with clients.
+Let’s explore some of the ways in which different chatbot entities can be implemented.

 1. Information (FAQ) bots

-And there’s no shortage of information you can add with the help of these bots.
-You can use them to answer the most frequently asked questions related to your brand, like offering product and service info.
+And there’s no shortage of information you can add with this chatbot type.
+You can use it to answer the most frequently asked questions related to your brand, like offering product and service info.
 They can also help you create a knowledge base, display pricing, and plenty more.

 Read more: Learn all about an FAQ chatbot and discover how it can benefit your business in more detail.
-Also, make sure to check out different restaurant chatbot use cases.
+Also, make sure to check out some practical restaurant chatbot use cases.

 2. Sales chatbots

-Thanks to their machine learning technology, sales bots are capable of personalizing messages which can only help clients feel more appreciated as a whole.
-In turn, this can increase your chances of boosting revenue and improving customer relationships in the long run.
+Thanks to their machine learning technology, sales bots are capable of creating a personalized experience when sending notifications.
+This can help customers feel more appreciated as a whole.
+In turn, this can increase your chances of boosting revenue and improving customer experience in the long run.

 For example, if a user has purchased a pair of sneakers before, a sales bot will process this info in its database and will be capable of suggesting another model from the same brand.
 Or, it can offer a discount on another, new pair with a similar style a client seems to go for.